Did you know that the air inside your home could be anything from two to one hundred times more toxic than the air outside?

 - allowing dry cleaned clothes to hang outside on the line for a period before bringing them into your home;

-- cleaning with non-toxic DIY options like bicarb soda (baking soda), washing soda and vinegar, and
+- cleaning with non-toxic DIY options like bicarb soda (baking soda), washing soda and vinegar, or high quality microfibre, and

 - taking off your shoes at the door.